 Using forests to help manage flood risk

 A sustainable approach to managing flood risk needs to integrate traditional engineering with techniques that work with natural features and characteristics - called Natural Flood Management (NFM) techniques.
 These techniques aim to store or slow down flood water, using measures such as planting woodlands, creating wetlands and restoring rivers.
 NFM measures also bring additional benefits to biodiversity, water quality and recreation.
 The UK Forestry Standard reflects this in a new requirement.

-However, it is important to understand that while under the right conditions forests and woodlands can contribute to managing flood risk, they cannot stop a flood event.
-There are more details about woodlands as a flood risk management measure in SEPA’s Natural Flood Management Handbook and Forest Research’s web page on forestry and flooding.
+However, it's important to understand that while under the right conditions forests and woodlands can contribute to managing flood risk, they cannot stop a flood event.
+There are more details about woodlands as a flood risk management measure in SEPA's Natural Flood Management Handbook and Forest Research’s web page on forestry and flooding.

 To make sure the role of forests is recognised in national and local flood risk management plans we work with partners such as SEPA and the local flood prevention authorities.
-Relevant forestry grant support is available under the Scottish Rural Development Programme (SRDP).

 Forestry grant support is available under the 'Woodlands for water' option on the Rural Payments and Services website.